Car Accident Lawyer

 Unfortunately, this question has many answers.
 As a very generic answer, the ultimate penalty could be your life or that of your passengers, pedestrians, bikers or the occupants of other vehicles.
 As for the legal penalties, the laws vary from state to state.
 There could be secondary legal impacts, like wrongful death lawsuits brought by families of victims or personal injury actions from surviving victims.

-If you have been a victim of distracted driving or if you were involved in an accident due to distracted driving, consult a car accident lawyer, like from Ward & Ward Law Firm, today.
+If you have been a victim of distracted driving or if you were involved in an accident due to distracted driving, consult a car accident lawyer in Indianapolis, IN, like from Ward & Ward Law Firm, today.
 They can help you understand your rights and next steps.